quantumsheep/paperless-ngx.ts/README.md

 # Paperless-ngx TypeScript package

-This package is a TypeScript library for the Paperless API.
+This package is a TypeScript library for the [Paperless-ngx REST API](https://docs.paperless-ngx.com/api/).

 ## Installation